Financing Your College Education

 Applying for Financial Aid

 Free Federal Application.
 Complete the Free Application for Federal Student Aid (FAFSA).
 You may do this by applying on the web, using www.fafsa.gov.
 Your eligibility for all federal aid programs and most other types of aid administered by Dutchess Community College will be determined by using the FAFSA.
 To sign your FAFSA electronically, you must have an FSA ID.
 To apply for an FSA ID, please apply at https://fsaid.ed.gov.

 Income Documentation.
 All financial aid applicants and/or their families may be required to submit IRS Tax Return transcripts and/or W-2 forms, and also provide appropriate non-taxable income documentation when required.

 Tuition Assistance Program (TAP and APTS)

 The New York State Higher Education Services Corporation provides aid to both full-time and part-time students.

 TAP (Tuition Assistance Program) grants are designed to assist New York state residents, who are attending college full-time, with tuition costs.
-A student may apply by completing the Free Application for Federal Student Aid (FAFSA) and visit the New York State Higher Education Services Corporation (NYSHESC) website when applying online.
+A student may apply by completing the Free Application for Federal Student Aid (FAFSA) and linking to New York State Higher Education Services Corporation at the conclusion of the FAFSA application process or can apply separately at https://www.tap.hesc.ny.gov/totw/ approximately one week after submitting the FAFSA.

 APTS (Aid for Part-time Study) grants are available to eligible matriculated students who demonstrate financial need and are enrolling for three to 11 credits.
 Students must complete the FAFSA to qualify for APTS.
 There is currently a maximum award of up to $1000 of funding per semester.
 Applicants to qualify, must meet NYS satisfactory academic progress standards and specific income guidelines.

 Other Governmental Sources of Aid